ArizalMuluk/ArizalMuluk/README.md

 # 💫 About Me:

-🔭 I’m currently working on **projects related to Artificial Intelligence (AI) and Machine Learning (ML)**.
+🔭 I’m currently working on projects related to Artificial Intelligence (AI) and Machine Learning (ML).
-👯 I’m looking to collaborate on **innovative tech solutions and research projects**.
+👯 I’m looking to collaborate on innovative tech solutions and research projects.
-🤝 I’m looking for help with **understanding advanced concepts in AI and ML**.
+🤝 I’m looking for help with understanding advanced concepts in AI and ML.
-🌱 I’m currently learning **the latest trends in AI technologies and their applications**.
+🌱 I’m currently learning the latest trends in AI technologies and their applications.
-💬 Ask me about **anything related to technology—I'm always eager to discuss!**
+💬 Ask me about anything related to technology—I'm always eager to discuss!
-⚡ Fun fact: **I love exploring how AI can transform everyday tasks and improve efficiency.**
+⚡ Fun fact: I love exploring how AI can transform everyday tasks and improve efficiency.

 ## 🌐 Socials: